Sophie Monk: Solo career

-In 2002, Monk signed a recording contract with Warner Music Australia and started working on a solo album.
-The first single "Inside Outside" was released in October 2002 and was produced by Grammy Award winning music producer Rob Davis.
-Monk performed the song at the 2002 The Footy Show Grand Finale to promote the single.
-The track peaked at No. 5 on the ARIA Singles Chart and went on to sell over 35,000 copies worldwide.
-Her next single, "Get the Music On", peaked at No. 10 on the ARIA Singles Chart.
-On 5 May 2003 Monk released her debut album Calendar Girl which peaked at No. 35 on the ARIA Albums Chart.
-The album received mixed reviews from critics with Monk co-writing four of the album's tracks.
-Following the release of the album Monk released her third and final single, "One Breath Away", which peaked at No. 23 on the ARIA Singles Chart.
-In 2004, Monk parted ways with Warner Music Group.
+Shortly following Bardot's disbandment, Monk signed a solo recording contract with Warner Music Australia.
+Her debut single "Inside Outside" was released in October 2002 and was produced by Grammy Award winning music producer Rob Davis.
+The track peaked at number five on the ARIA Singles Chart and was certified gold for shipments of 35,000 copies.
+In May 2003 Monk released her debut album Calendar Girl which peaked at number 35 on the ARIA Albums Chart.
+It produced two further singles, "Get the Music On" and "One Breath Away", which peaked at number 10 and number 23 respectively.
+In 2004, Monk parted ways with Warner Music Group to focus on a Hollywood acting career.

 In April 2017, Monk performed with country singer Kasey Chambers at Byron Bay Bluesfest.
-She has expressed interest in releasing country music in the future.
+In September 2021, she briefly resumed her music career with the jazz-inspired single "Nice to Meet You".